Uniswap/v4-core/README.md

 Uniswap v4 is a new automated market maker protocol that provides extensible and customizable pools. `v4-core` hosts the core pool logic for creating pools and executing pool actions like swapping and providing liquidity.

+The contracts in this repo are in early stages - we are releasing the draft code now so that v4 can be built in public, with open feedback and meaningful community contribution.
+We expect this will be a months-long process, and we appreciate any kind of contribution, no matter how small.

 ## Contributing

-If you’re interested in contributing please see our [contribution guidelines](https://github.com/Uniswap/v4-core/blob/main/CONTRIBUTING.md)!
+If you’re interested in contributing please see our [contribution guidelines](./CONTRIBUTING.md)!

+## Whitepaper

+A more detailed description of Uniswap v4 Core can be found in the draft of the [Uniswap v4 Core Whitepaper](./whitepaper-v4-draft.pdf).

 ## Architecture